-The Power of Safety Goals on Shaping Aviation Safety Culture
+Power of Safety Goals on Shaping Aviation Safety Culture

 Goal-setting is required for every ICAO-compliant aviation SMS program.
 The objective of goal setting is to

-- Improve an airline or airport's safety performance;
+- Improve an operator's safety performance;

 - Shape organizational safety culture, which